Slipknot (band): Image and identities

-The band is known for its attention-grabbing image; the members perform wearing unique, individual facemasks and matching uniforms—typically jumpsuits—while each member is typically assigned and referred to by number based on their role in the band (#0 through #8), although the latter practice has diminished following the death of Paul Gray.
+The band is known for its attention-grabbing image; the members perform wearing unique, individual facemasks and matching uniforms—typically jumpsuits—while each member is typically assigned and referred to by number based on their role in the band (No. 0 through No. 8), although the latter practice has diminished following the death of Paul Gray.

 The band has said the idea of wearing masks stemmed from a clown mask that Crahan took to rehearsals when the band first started.
 Crahan later became known for his clown masks, adopting the pseudonym "Clown".
 The concept developed; by late 1997, the band decided every band member would wear a unique mask and matching jumpsuit.
 Taylor said in 2002, "it's our way of becoming more intimate with the music.
 It's a way for us to become unconscious of who we are and what we do outside of music.
 It's a way for us to kind of crawl inside it and be able to use it."
 The concept of wearing matching jumpsuits has been described as a response to commercialism in the music industry and led to the idea of assigning the band members numerical aliases.
 According to Taylor, "Originally, we were just going to wear the jumpsuits ... we figured we might as well take that further and number ourselves ...
 We were basically saying, 'Hey, we're a product!'".